Biological neuron model: Biological background, classification, and aims of neuron models

-Not all the cells of the nervous system produce the type of spike that define the scope of the spiking neuron models.
+Not all the cells of the nervous system produce the type of spike that defines the scope of the spiking neuron models.
 For example, cochlear hair cells, retinal receptor cells, and retinal bipolar cells do not spike.
 Furthermore, many cells in the nervous system are not classified as neurons but instead are classified as glia.

 Neuronal activity can be measured with different experimental techniques, such as the "Whole cell" measurement technique, which captures the spiking activity of a single neuron and produces full amplitude action potentials.